tamari92/kf2-tournament/scoring.md

 Similarly to the Completion Score calculation, **all fractional/decimal portions of the value are dropped**, which is equivalent to rounding down to the **nearest whole value.** The final value after this calculation then represents the team’s total score for the match.

 Thus, the team would earn **3862 Points** in total for the match.
-Should the NMB be voided, the team would only earn **2575 Points** instead.
+Should the NHB be voided, the team would only earn **2575 Points** instead.

 ## Score Penalty
 **Score Penalties** are modifiers that **subtract** Points from the team’s total score.

-If the **No-Medic Bonus** is obtained, the score penalties are subtracted from the team’s total score **BEFORE** the NMB multiplier goes into effect.
+If the **No Healer Bonus** is obtained, the score penalties are subtracted from the team’s total score **BEFORE** the NHB multiplier goes into effect.
 This results in a sharper decrease of Points overall compared to subtracting the penalty after the multiplier.

 Currently, the only score penalty in use is the **Time Penalty** (TP).
 TP is acquired in the event that teams take *too long* to finish the match.